-Iceberg lettuce, also known as crisphead lettuce, is a variety of lettuce with crisp leaves which grows in a spherical head resembling cabbage.
-A mature iceberg lettuce grows to about one foot in diameter.
-The leaves on the outside tend to be green and the leaves in the center go from pale yellow to nearly whitish as you move closer and closer to the center of the head.
-Usually, the sweetest leaves are in the center of the head.
+Iceberg is a variety of lettuce with crisp leaves that grow in a spherical head resembling cabbage.
+It is considered one of the sweeter lettuce varieties like romaine and butterhead.
+Mature iceberg lettuce grows to about one foot in diameter.
+The leaves on the outside tend to be green and the leaves in the center go from pale yellow to nearly white as you move closer to the center of the head.

-Nutritional Value of Iceberg Lettuce
+Iceberg Lettuce Recipes

-How to Grow Iceberg Lettuce
+Where to Buy Iceberg Lettuce